 The S/D/F option means that if you receive a grade above D+ you would receive a grade of S for satisfactory work, if your grade was D+, D or D- you would receive that actual grade, and if you failed the course you would receive an F. Grades of D+, D, D- or F would be calculated in your GPA.
 You are allowed to take 4 classes S/D/F, and you are only allowed to take one in any semester.

-In the Park School of Communications, you must be aware that you cannot take any Park School course or any course that is required for your major as S/D/F. The course must strictly be an open elective or fall into your Non-communication coursework.
+In the Park School, you must be aware that you cannot take any Park School course or any course that is required for your major as S/D/F. The course must strictly be an open elective or fall into your Non-communication coursework.
 If you have any question as to whether a class qualifies, please ask.

 You may revoke your S/D/F option and receive a letter grade up until the deadline.
 The deadline is generally after midterm grades have been posted.

 Can I take more than 18 credits?

 Yes, you can.
 However you will need to apply for permission to do so and you will be billed for the additional credit(s).
 In order be allowed to register for more than 18 credits, you must apply by completing a Part Time/Over 18 Enrollment Form.
 This form must be signed by you, your advisor, the Financial Aid Office and then submitted to the Dean’s Office for final review.

 I want to take courses at another college and transfer them to IC.
 How do I do this?